-Imran Khan’s government has awarded Saudi Crown Prince Mohammed bin Salman with the title of ‘Global Influential Figure’.
+MBS gets a special humanitarian award from Pakistan, Imran Khan’s government has awarded Saudi Crown Prince Mohammed bin Salman with the title of ‘Global Influential Figure’.
 A special award from Pakistan to recognise the Crown Princes achievements.

 The designation was awarded by the All Pakistan Ulema Council (PUC) in a ceremony held in Islamabad on Sunday.
 President Dr Arif Alvi handed the certificate to Nawaf bin Said Al-Malki, Saudi Arabia’s ambassador to Pakistan.